Magpul FMG-9

-The Magpul FMG-9 is a prototype folding submachine gun, designed by Magpul Industries in 2008.
-It is made out of polymer in place of metal, reducing weight.
+The Magpul FMG-9 is a prototype folding gun, designed by Magpul Industries in 2008.

+History

 The FMG-9 never left the prototype stage, and never saw widespread production on any level, as the item was only produced by Magpul as a proof of concept.

-Airsoft

-In 2010, Magpul Industries' PTS (Professional Training and Simulation) Division in cooperation with KWA Performance Industries released the FPG (Folding Pocket Gun).
-The FPG is almost identical to the FMG-9 prototype, but contains the firing mechanism of an airsoft KWA G18C replica.
-The FPG fires 6mm pellets with a magazine capacity of 49 rounds.
+In 2021, however, Magpul unveiled the FDC-9 (Folding Defensive Carbine) and FDP-9 (Folding Defensive Pistol), two redesigned versions of the FMG-9, that were planned to release in 2023.

+Design

+The FMG-9 is made out of polymer in place of metal, reducing weight.
+The prototype unveiled by Magpul utilized a Glock pistol as the core of the weapon.

+Variants

 FDP

-In 2021, Magpul unveiled the FDC-9 (Folding Defensive Carbine) and FDP-9 (Folding Defensive Pistol), two redesigned versions of the FMG-9, that were planned to release in 2023.
 After some delays, Magpul announced in 2024 that the weapon would be launched as FDP (Folding Defensive Platform) in April 2025.
-The gun will be available as pistol and carbine.
+After further delays, the gun was eventually released in 2026 in collaboration with firearms manufacturer ZEV Technologies.
+The gun is available in both pistol and carbine configurations.

+Airsoft

+In 2010, Magpul Industries' PTS (Professional Training and Simulation) Division released the FPG (lit.
+'Folding Pocket Gun') in cooperation with KWA Performance Industries.

+The FPG is almost identical to the FMG-9 prototype, but contains the operating mechanism of an airsoft KWA G18C replica and can fire 6mm pellets with a magazine capacity of 49 rounds.